thstamod/funny-cupcake/README.md

 # funnyCupcake

-funnyCupcake is a JavaScript library for notifications with no external dependencies!!
+funnyCupcake is a JavaScript library for notifications with no dependencies!!

 ## Current version